JeodC/PortMaster-PizzaTower/README.md

 ## Runtime Requirements
 This port requires the dotnet runtime.

-- Download the `dotnet-runtime-8.0.12.aarch64.squashfs` file from the runtimes folder.
+- Download the `dotnet-8.0.12.aarch64.squashfs` file from the runtimes folder.
 - Add it to `PortMaster/libs` where the other runtimes are located.
-- Rename it to `dotnet-runtime-8.0.12.squashfs`.
+- Rename it to `dotnet-8.0.12.squashfs`.

 ## Installation
 - Purchase the game on Steam.
 - Copy all the game data to `pizzatower/assets`.
 - Have fun.

+## Notes
+- Peppino is yellow due to the texture hacks that make this port possible.
+It may be fixed in the future.
+- This port uses a file `swapabxy.txt` to align device buttons with glyph prompts.
+If they are incorrect for you, delete `pizzatower/swapabxy.txt` and restart the game.

 ## Thanks
 Tour De Pizza -- The amazing game.